richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 27 September 2006 — Kit Green tells Jacques Vallee that a high ranking VP of BAE Systems is just one figure involved in the UAP issue that he’s looking into.
+**(PUBLIC DOMAIN)** - 27 September 2006 — Kit Green tells Jacques Vallée that a high ranking VP of BAE Systems is just one figure involved in the UAP issue that he’s looking into.
 Green says he’s looking at real players, not small time people any more.
 He suggests the issue causes delusion among high-level people but it’s still relevant to study them because those people have power.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

 **(PUBLIC DOMAIN)** - October 2006 — Lawrence Livermore National Laboratory physicist “Henry Deacon” (pseudonym) claims he is employed by a three-letter agency and that black budget physics is decades ahead of physics in the open source.
-Deacon claims Project Shiva Nova uses arrays of lasers and creates rips in the fabric of space-time; Deacon claims this lets “things” like beings, influences and “all kinds of weird stuff” come into our present reality.
+Deacon claims **Project Shiva Nova** uses arrays of lasers and creates rips in the fabric of space-time; Deacon claims this lets “things” like beings, influences and “all kinds of weird stuff” come into our present reality.

 Deacon claims USG knowledge of probable and possible futures is highly classified and attempts to meddle in space-time creates more issues; time loops, rips, etc. Deacon claims UAP occupants on Earth are time travelers, and that experiments at Montauk, NY were real, but that claims by Al Bielek and others may be disinformation or incorrect.
-Deacon states Montauk was a “real mess…they created a time split we’re still unable to mend…this also relates to Project Rainbow.”
+Deacon states Montauk was a “real mess…they created a time split we’re still unable to mend…this also relates to **Project Rainbow**.”
 Deacon claims jump rooms exist and that they’re naturally occurring and a stable one exists between locations on Earth and Mars.

 Deacon corroborates testimony by Dan Burisch, who claims ET groups are concerned about affecting Earth’s current timeline for different outcomes they are interested in.
-Deacon claims Project Looking Glass may have been real and utilizes time viewing technology given to USG by ET.
+Deacon claims **Project Looking Glass** may have been real and utilizes time viewing technology given to USG by ET.
 Deacon claims some ET groups are our own ancestors from different futures and nuclear weapons testing and high energy physics testing has created “time loops upon time loops, it’s all a mess.”

 Deacon states there are a number of parallel timelines, lots of branches; and to the USG knowledge, there are no paradoxes.
 If the past is changed, it creates a different timeline, a new branch of the original one.